Tag Archives: HerMaP Mexico

 HERITΛGE has launched a new collaborative effort to map the cultural heritage sector across Mexico’s six northern border states — Baja California, Sonora, Chihuahua, Coahuila, Nuevo León, and Tamaulipas — and is inviting heritage professionals, community organizations, educational institutions, researchers, and cultural actors in the region to take part by completing a dedicated survey.

-The mapping initiative forms part of HerMaP Mexico, a program funded by the Mellon Foundation that seeks to strengthen cultural heritage management across the northern border region of the country.
+The mapping initiative forms part of HerMaP Mexico, a program that seeks to strengthen cultural heritage management across the northern border region of the country.
 Through HerMaP Mexico, HERITΛGE works collaboratively with local actors to support training processes, build professional and institutional networks, and assist community-led projects that promote sustainable cultural development.

 By participating in the survey, contributors will help identify existing capacities, challenges, and opportunities in the heritage sector.
 The results will directly inform the design of context-sensitive training programs, technical support, and future program activities tailored to the realities of the region.